 Meet the Right People

-Networking, when done right, will grow your business.
-But I’ve encountered many entrepreneurs at networking events that don’t really understand its function.
-Pressing your business card into someone’s hand, especially when they didn’t ask for one, will hurt your business.
-Unfortunately, most entrepreneurs never fully take advantage of everything networking offers.
+Networking, when done right, will grow your accounting practice.
+But I’ve encountered many accounting professionals at networking events who don’t really understand its function.
+Pressing your business card into someone’s hand, especially when they didn’t ask for one, hurts your business.
+Unfortunately, most accounting professionals never fully take advantage of everything networking offers.

 You tend to like people who are similar to you.
-So you’ll naturally gravitate to groups who share your interests.
-That makes a lot of sense.
+So, you naturally gravitate to groups who share your interests.
+This makes a lot of sense.
 However, creating connections only with those groups limits you.
 It lacks diversification.

 Actually three primary types of groups exist.

 - Networking Up.
 These are professionals who are more successful than you.

 - Cross networking.
 These are your peers, although they may not be in the same profession as you.

 - Networking Down.
 Don’t dismiss this group; they’re valuable and important.
 In these groups, you’re the networking up connection.
 It’s not about their current level of success.
 The value lies in what they do and building relationships.
 You don’t know who they know.

 Recently I attended the BNI National Conference.
 Business Networking International (BNI) is a networking organization.
 Attending this conference is an opportunity to connect with some of the best networkers in the country.